FatCache/ecommerce-ai/README.md

     *   `product_meta`: For general product information (title, category, price, description).
     *   `product_review`: For detailed product reviews.
 *   **Contextual Snippets:** When displaying product recommendations or positive experiences, the chatbot includes relevant snippets from raw RAG data to explain the rationale.
+*   **Iterative RAG:** Supports query refinement by prompting users for additional details when initial results are insufficient.
-*   **Modular Configuration:** Gemini-specific configurations are externalized into `gemini_config.py` for better code organization and maintainability.
+*   **Modular Configuration:** Gemini-specific configurations (including generation parameters, safety settings, and system instruction) are externalized into `gemini_config.py`.
 *   **Token Usage Display:** Provides insights into resource consumption by displaying prompt and completion token counts for each Gemini response.
 *   **Cost-Optimized Summarization:** Employs a cheaper Gemini model for summarization tasks.
 *   **Robust Error Handling:** Includes a retry mechanism for YAML parsing failures and graceful exit on persistent errors.